oeo/localroute/readme.md

 - http (nginx): 80
 - https (nginx): 443

+## generated files
+the following files are generated and should not be committed to git:
+- `docker/nginx/nginx.conf`: generated nginx configuration
+- `docker/dnsmasq/dnsmasq.conf`: generated dnsmasq configuration
+- `ssl/`: directory containing generated certificates
+- `sites.conf.json`: your local site configuration

 ## troubleshooting
 1. dns not working:
    - check if port 53 is available